eda-ricercatore/gulyas-scripts/notes/python.md

 + \cite{Langtangen2011}
 	- Chapter 4,6,7,9.
 	- Hans Petter Langtangen, "A Primer on Scientific Programming with Python," Second edition, in Springer-Verlag Berlin Heidelberg series, Texts in Computational Science and Engineering, Volume 6, Heidelberg, Germany, 2011.
 DOI:https://dx.doi.org/10.1007/978-3-642-18366-9.
+	- This has the same content as \cite{Langtangen2012}.
 + \cite{Langtangen2012}
 	- Chapter 4,6,7,9.
 	- Hans Petter Langtangen, "A Primer on Scientific Programming with Python," Third edition, in Texts in Computational Science and Engineering, Volume 6, Springer-Verlag Berlin Heidelberg, Heidelberg, Germany, 2012.
 DOI:https://dx.doi.org/10.1007/978-3-642-30293-0.
+	- This has the same content as \cite{Langtangen2011}.